 Perfectly positioned with the sea to the east and mountains to the south, Dublin’s spectacular natural sights are never far away.
 This makes the city an ideal location for anyone who enjoys outdoor activities.
 Many locals enjoy surfing, sailing, sea swimming, climbing and biking.
 Others simply sit back and enjoy the scenery.

 The beautiful Dublin coast and mountains provide a break from urban life.
 Having access to nature, as well as all the amenities that come with city living, is one of the most enticing reasons to live in Dublin.

-Driving from the city centre, you can make your way to Sandymount Strand in the south in 15 minutes, or Bull Island to the north in less than half an hour.
+Driving from the city centre, you can make your way south to Sandymount Strand in just 15 minutes.
+Bull Island to the north in less than half an hour away too.

-At the county’s southern fringes, the Dublin Mountains are a potential-packed range, filled with manageable walks, challenging hikes and exhilarating mountain biking trails.
-The range is easily navigated via the Dublin Mountains Way, a long-distance trail stretching for 42km from Shankill in the south-east to Tallaght in the south-west.
+At the county’s southern fringes, the Dublin Mountains offer visitors a variety of easy-going walks, challenging hikes and exhilarating bike trails.
+The Dublin Mountains Way makes the range easy to navigate.
+This long distance trail is 42 kilometres and stretches all the way from Shankill in the southeast to Tallaght in the southwest.

-- The cairn at Fairy Castle – accessed through Ticknock Forest, this ancient, collapsed passage tomb is the highest point in the Dublin Mountains.
+- The cairn at Fairy Castle – accessed through Ticknock Forest, this ancient passage tomb is the highest point in the Dublin Mountains.

-- Hell Fire Club at the summit of Montpellier Hill – an 18th-century hunting lodge, long associated with the occult and meetings where the devil was summoned!
+- The Hell Fire Club at the summit of Montpelier Hill – this 18th-century hunting lodge is associated with the occult and, according to local lore, the devil was once summoned here!